suent/Carpenter.AzurePipelines/docs/configuration.md

 ### Carpenter.SonarCloud.ServiceConnection (sonarCloudServiceConnection)

 The SonarCloud service connection to use.
 This value is set by the `sonarCloudServiceConnection` parameter if `pipelineOperations` contains **AnalyzeSonar**.

 ## Deployment variables

 ### Carpenter.Deploy.Branch

 Comma separated list of stacks deploy branch should execute for.
-Creates a branch of this builds source to represent code on a stack.
-This value is set by the `deployBranch` parameter.
+This value is set by the `deployBranch` parameter if `pipelineOperations` contains **DeployBranch**.

 ### Carpenter.Deploy.NuGet